Pilgrimage to West Grinstead, Aylesford & Ramsgate

 The present Shrine of Our Lady was erected in 1882 in thanksgiving for the preservation of the faith and the important role that W. Grinstead played in penal times.

 After a talk on the history (and the future) of the shrine, Fr.
-Jonathan offered a Votive Mass of Our Lady (picture – left) in the upstairs recusant chapel, where priests (ordained abroad in secret) have at one time offered the same Mass that we have today.
+Jonathan offered a Votive Mass of Our Lady (picture – above) in the upstairs recusant chapel, where priests (ordained abroad in secret) have at one time offered the same Mass that we have today.
 This Mass was offered for the eternal repose of the soul of Fr.
 David Goddard, the shrine administrator, who died in 2018.
 In his sermon he reminded us of the historic nature of this tiny chapel and of the significance of Our Blessed Lady.
 “It is poignant that we begin this pilgrimage with this Votive Mass of Our Lady, the day after the Feast of her Nativity ..,. and that we conclude the pilgrimage on the Feast of the Holy Name of Mary on Thursday.
 We pray that Mary will intercede for us and draw us closer to her Son, Jesus”.

 He explained the significance of the architecture of the priory buildings and its evolution as a pilgrimage centre.